 Upon arrival, our veterinary staff give each animal a thorough physical examination and observe its behaviour.
 They estimate its age using tooth size and fur type as markers and draw a blood sample for laboratory analysis.
 They use the results of these assessments to determine a course of treatment.
 After the examination is complete, each animal receives a tailored treatment and feeding protocol.

-Each new arrival is placed under quarantine for a minimum of 14 days.
-The prevention of disease transmission is imperative to the success of a rescue program.
+Each new arrival is also placed under quarantine for a minimum of 14 days.
+This is imperative to prevent disease transmission and ensures the success of our rescue program.

-nitial feedings are usually designed to rehydrate new patients before administering feeding regimens tailored to their specific conditions.
+We feed first to rehydrate new patients, then administer a feeding regimen tailored to each one's specific condition.
 Seal pup patients are fed a specially designed formula that is high in calories and nutrients.
 Older animals admitted, are offered high quality fish after their initial rehydration.
 We carefully monitor the diet of all animals in our care.

-Wild animals are adapted to avoid showing signs of weakness and disease, as this could make them more susceptible to predatory attack.
+Wild animals are adapted to mask any signs of weakness and disease, since this makes them more susceptible to predators.
 Sometimes animals will exhibit very few outward signs of illness until their condition is quite progressed.
 Staff and volunteers are trained to perform regular daily observations.

-Cleaning the animals, facilities and equipment is an important part of the daily duties.
+Cleaning the animals, facilities and equipment is an important part of our daily duties.
 Staff and volunteers spend a good portion of their day ensuring that all areas of the centre are spotless.

 Each animal receives qualified veterinary care.
-After the initial assessment, animals start an individual treatment regimen specific to their needs.
-Throughout their stay at the rescue centre, we closely monitor their conditions, and the veterinary team performs surgeries or other procedures as needed.
+After the initial assessment, it follows an individual treatment regimen specific to its needs.
+We closely monitor the animal's condition throughout its stay, and the veterinary team performs surgeries or other procedures as needed.